|Film Title/Year and Description|

 Ada's last sentence, and the last line of the film was a Thomas Hood quote: "There is a silence where hath been no sound.
 There is a silence where no sound may be.
 In the cold grave under the deep deep sea."

-In this tearjerking British romance-biopic film by director Richard Attenborough, bachelor Oxford University author C. S. "Jack" Lewis (Anthony Hopkins) (of the Narnia Chronicles) established a relationship with feisty American fan, a divorced poet named Joy Gresham (Debra Winger), whom he eventually befriended and married.
-His marriage was originally platonic but became more loving after time.
+In this tearjerking British romance-biopic film by director Richard Attenborough, bachelor Oxford University author C. S. "Jack" Lewis (Anthony Hopkins) (of The Narnia Chronicles) established a platonic yet loving relationship with feisty American fan, a divorced poet named Joy Gresham (Debra Winger), whom he eventually befriended and married.

 Lewis chronicled his own reactions to Joy's premature death in 1960 in his book A Grief Observed (1961) - the inspiration for the film.
-Cancer-ridden, she died quietly in bed, with Lewis telling her:
+Realizing she didn't have much time to live, with death imminent from advanced cancer (of the bone), he proposed to her (and shortly later married her) in her London hospital room:

 True Romance (1993)